madfish-solutions/quipuswap-farming/test.md

     - ✅ should fail if timelock for the sender is not finished (in farms with timelock);
     - ✅ should fail if one transaction from a group fails;
     - ✅ should transfer one token and update values correctly;
-    - ✅ should transfer a group of tokens and update values correctly.
+    - ✅ should transfer a group of tokens and update values correctly;
+    - ✅ should claim rewards after transfer correctly.

 18. `update_operators`: